Note: Many of these events are out of date or no longer happening, after Covid. We will update this list when events return to normal again.

 Where: Discovery Park in South Lake Union

-What: What’s better than drinking fresh, crisp cider on a sunny summer day in Seattle?
+What’s better than drinking fresh, crisp cider on a sunny summer day in Seattle?
 Nothing.
 That’s why Cider Summit Seattle is so great.
 The cider industry has really taken off in Washington (and so it should, since Washington apples rock!) so this is your chance to try as many different variations as you want so you know what to buy.
 There’s plenty of seating and shady areas on the grass to hang out.
 Dogs are allowed.
+Get tickets in advance.

 St. Nick’s Open House